Gain a competitive advantage by shipping with Flock Freight today.

 In order to try and entice more drivers into the labor market, carriers have increased wages over the past four years by nearly 15% to reach an average salary of $53,000 per year.
 For private truckers, this figure jumped 18% to more than $86,000 per year.
 While, according to the Bureau of Labor Statistics, this outpaces the 10% hourly wage growth seen in the same period, even this surge in pay does not seem likely to solve this capacity crunch.

 - The economy is too strong – While this may not seem like an issue on the surface, it is simply a statement of the fact that demand outpaces supply.
-Growth in e-commerce retail and construction and manufacturing, combined with a nearly full unemployment rate, have increased the capacity strain on the driver labor market.
+Growth in e-commerce retail, construction, and manufacturing, combined with a nearly full unemployment rate, have increased the capacity strain on the driver labor market.

-- ELD Mandate – As we discussed above, regulations and hourly caps threaten to squeeze trucking capacity even more, especially since more than 1 in 10 drivers in 2018 still drove without an ELD.
+- ELD Mandate – As we discussed above, regulations and hourly caps threaten to squeeze trucking capacity even more, especially since more than one in ten drivers in 2018 still drove without an ELD.

 - Demographics – One of the most significant reasons for this dwindling supply of drivers is that a significant percentage of American truckers are males in their mid 50’s.
 These men are expected to retire by the mid-2020’s; in that same report, the ATA estimates that nearly 500,000 drivers will retire by 2026, leaving a driver shortage that surpasses 200,000.
 As fewer young men of the original demographic enter the trucking labor market, carriers must seek ways to draw in new drivers.